It happened without warning. It happened so fast, like a band-aid being ripped off.

 – The Incident –

-It was a typical morning at my in-laws’.
+It was a typical morning.
 Soon after breakfast, we were watching TV when my baby started getting fussy.
 Instinctively, I offered to nurse her.

 But she turned away.